ShakerWoW/youtube-video-downloader/README.md

 # Information

-It may take some time to download a video
+It may take some time to download a youtube video